 How to complain

-- Where the hedge is on land owned by someone else
+- growing on land owned or occupied by someone else?

 You cannot complain about individual trees, deciduous hedges, roots or concerns about possible subsidence that may be caused by a hedge.

-If you disagree with the Council's decision you can lodge an appeal with the Planning Inspectorate within 28 days of the decision letter.
+If you disagree with the council's decision you can lodge an appeal with the Planning Inspectorate within 28 days of the decision letter.
 The owner of the hedge also has the right of appeal.
-The appeal form is available from the website of the Planning Inspectorate.
+Information about how to appeal and the appeal form are available from the Planning Inspectorate website.